-When choosing a Web Content Management System (CMS), companies in these industries must consider much more than cool marketing features.
+When choosing a Digital Experience Platforms (DXP), companies in these industries must consider much more than cool marketing features.
 These industries need to choose a platform that not only propels their customer experience forward with powerful marketing capabilities, but they also need a platform that comes out-of-the-box with all the tools they need to easily satisfy all of their compliance obligations.

 This is where Sitecore comes in.
-To help aid decision makers in these industries with making a CMS platform decision, we’ve come up with 5 reasons we feel that the Sitecore CMS is the logical choice for regulated industries.
+To help aid decision makers in these industries with making a DXP platform decision, we’ve come up with 5 reasons we feel that the Sitecore DXP is the logical choice for regulated industries.

 1. Sitecore offers multi-site content management

 For enterprise organizations charged with the responsibility of supporting multiple websites, a critical measure of your long-term success will be whether you have achieved economies of scale.

 An enterprise DXP such as Sitecore provides the best structure for creating economies of scale through its unique ability to set up a content architecture that provides a method of creating shared templates, modules, and content across multiple sites.

 Leveraging a modular approach with Sitecore enables content to be used in an infinite number of combinations.
 A shared repository of templates and modules allows for the rapid setup and deployment of additional sites and/or sections.
 Each site can have its own variation on the styling, but the core functionality can be maintained across all.
 Having a single instance of Sitecore also means that you’re only maintaining and upgrading one environment, instead of multiple.